 - Deafness: Border Collies can develop two different kinds of deafness:

-- Trapped Neutrophil Syndrome (TNS): Neutrophils are a type of white blood cell formed in the bone marrow.
+- Trapped Neutrophil Syndrome (TNS): Neutrophils are white blood cells formed in the bone marrow.
 Borders with TNS can’t release neutrophils into the bloodstream.
 As a result, they have trouble fighting infections.
 This results in a much lower Border Collie lifespan.
 Luckily, there IS a DNA test.

 - Neuronal Ceroid Lipofuscinosis (NCL): NCL crops up in show Border Collies.
 The dogs develop severe neurological issues that result in death by the age of two.
 It’s rare, luckily.